 Carswell grew up on the North Side, attended North Side High School.

 In 1936 Carswell wore a college football uniform, like many young men who in a few years would wear a military uniform.
 Carswell would graduate in 1939, enlist in 1940.

 The 1940 census listed Horace Jr. living with his parents on Denver Avenue on the North Side.

-The Carswell house on Denver Avenue was built in 1916, the year Horace Jr. was born—101 years ago.
+The Carswell house on Denver Avenue was built in 1916, the year Horace Jr. was born—104 years ago.

-Major Carswell was reported missing in October 1944.
+Major Carswell was reported missing in action over China in October 1944.